hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step12.md

 ## Remove Functions ##

-Use the Kubeless CLI tool to list and remove the functions:
+Use the Kubeless CLI tool to list and remove the functions introduced in these scenarios:

 `kubeless function list`{{execute}}